jbiatek/BSGRulebook/dynamic.md

 #### Elimination

 To eliminate a player from the game, follow [the rules for execution](#execution), but stop when told to either choose a new character or move to the Resurrection Ship.
 The eliminated player is entirely removed from the rest of the game.
 If they were the current player, the next player is now the current player.
+Any former titles are given to the first in the [line of succession](#lines-of-succession).

 </div>